As headache cures go, this one sounds a little far-fetched.

-What else is sex good for
+What else does sex help?

-Prolactin makes you feel sleepy and relaxed, helping you to nod off.
-5
+Prolactin makes you feel sleepy and relaxed, helping you to nod off.7

 So, instead of watching that last episode of your favourite show in a bid to make yourself sleepy, see if sex can have you snoozing sooner.

-This could be because it’s a cardiovascular activity, which strengthens your heart and makes it better at pumping, thus reducing the pressure on your artery walls.
-8
+This could be because it’s a cardiovascular activity, which strengthens your heart and makes it better at pumping, thus reducing the pressure on your artery walls10

 Want to try something a little more SFW?
 Check out our top tips below on how to relieve headaches without any bedroom activity required.

-What gets rid of a headache fast?
+9 other ways to get rid of a headache